 If you would like to make the £25 payment within 24 hours of receiving the ticket, please pay via First Parking.

 The charge can also be paid over the phone, using the following contact number: 0333-023-6550.

 University Car Parking Approved Scheme – Charges, Guidance and Enforcement

 Documentation is available for your information via the links below in PDF format.

-The University actively promotes low-carbon, healthy transport options through a range of initiatives, including:
+The university actively promotes low-carbon, healthy transport options through a range of initiatives, including:

-View list of charge point locations
+Click here for further information and for a list of EV charge point locations

 How to contact us

 Our opening hours are 8am-4pm, Monday to Friday